jsancs/langfuse-google-cloud-terraform/README.md

 ## Update Langfuse v2 to v3
 Our `main` branch will continuously support Langfuse v3.
 Langfuse v3 gained a solid and scalable architecture with the latest major update.
 You can also access v2 at `v0.0.1` tag.

+## Differences with the base repo
+1. Changes default locations of GCS bucket and Postgres instance to EU
+2. Enable the following API in the project
+    - Service Networking API
+    - Cloud Filestore API
+    - Google Cloud Memorystore for Redis API
+3. Change the IP config for the VPC as the project policies doesn't allow ipv4_enabled (SSL can be added for more security)

 ## Setup
 ### Features
 - Sreverless hosting on Cloud Run